2025 Council of the District of Columbia special election

-The 2025 Council of the District of Columbia Ward 8 special election was held on July 15, 2025, to elect one member of the Council of the District of Columbia.
+The 2025 Council of the District of Columbia special election was held on July 15, 2025, to elect the Ward 8 member of the Council of the District of Columbia.
 The election was called following the expulsion of Trayon White from the council.

 Background

 Former councilmember Trayon White was re-elected in 2024 with 75% of the vote.
 White was indicted on federal bribery charges and arrested by the FBI in 2024.
 He was expelled from the council on February 4, 2025 after a court date was scheduled for bribery charges.

 Candidates

 The deadline to submit 500 valid signatures to qualify for the ballot was April 17, 2025.